 This is where the hands-on work begins.
 Your technician will securely mount the indoor unit to the wall.
 Then, they will drill a small, three-inch hole through the wall, which is all that’s needed to connect the indoor and outdoor components.
 Through this opening, they’ll run a conduit that houses the refrigerant lines, electrical wiring, and a condensate drain line.
 This process is much less disruptive than installing ductwork.
 Outside, the condenser unit is placed on a prepared pad and connected to the lines.
 Our team handles all the electrical and refrigerant work, which requires specialized tools and a deep understanding of how these quality Trane systems operate.

-Testing and Final Walk-Through
+The Final Steps: Testing and Your Walk-Through

 With everything connected, the job isn't done until we know it’s working perfectly.
 Your technician will start the system and perform a series of tests.
 This includes checking the refrigerant pressure, verifying the electrical connections are safe, and making sure the unit is producing cool air as expected.
 We also ensure the condensate line is draining properly to prevent any water issues down the road.
 Once we’re satisfied, we’ll walk you through how to use your new system.
 We’ll show you how to operate the remote, explain the different settings, and answer any questions you may have.
 Our goal is for you to feel completely comfortable with your new mini-split.

-How Long Does Installation Usually Take?
+How Long Does a Mini-Split Installation Take?

 One of the great things about ductless mini-splits is their relatively quick installation time.
 Because there’s no need to install or modify ductwork, the process is quite efficient.
 A single-zone system, with one indoor and one outdoor unit, can typically be installed in just one day.
 If you’re installing a multi-zone system with several indoor units, the job may take a bit longer, possibly two days, depending on the complexity.
 Your technician will give you a clear timeline before any work begins.
 When you’re ready to improve your home’s comfort, you can contact us to schedule your professional installation and get a precise estimate for your project.